nathanfoon/ie8-restrictions/README.md

 ## Typography

-* .ttf, .otf, .woff (you must serve .eot – but most web font providers take care of this anyway)
+* .ttf, .otf, .woff (you must serve .eot – but the majority of web font providers have you covered already)

 ## Transparency